Aikohh/aikohh.github.io/source/skill-tree.md

 After activating [Treble Clef Ignition](#treble-clef-ignition), you will summon a _crest_ that periodically inflicts damage to your target.
 This damage also accumulates [Harmonizer Focus](#harmonizer-focus) for Fredran or Wulfen.
 The particular Familiar it accumulates Harmonizer Focus for is determined by the last [Photon Art](#photon-arts) used before activating Treble Clef Ignition. (e.g., using a Fredran Photon Art before Treble Clef Ignition will summon a blue Fredran crest that periodically attacks to increase the Fredran Focus Gauge)
-The crest lasts for 20 seconds.
+The crest lasts for 20 seconds or until you die.

 ![Familiar Support Crests](_static/skill/FamiliarSupportCrests.png)
 _Fredran crest on the left (blue), Wulfen crest on the right (red)._

 ### ![icon](_static/skill/38px-NGSUISkillFamiliarSupportAmplifier.png) Familiar Support Amplifier
-Each time you summon a crest while one is already active will increase the amount of Harmonizer Focus the crest generates when an attack from the crest lands a hit.
+Each time a crest is summoned while one is already active, the amount of Harmonizer Focus the crest generates with each attack is amplified.
 You can amplify crests up to 2 times, each time boosting the Harmonizer Focus Gauge rate by +50% up to the maximum +100%.
 You can visually tell that a crest is amplified based on how purple-colored it is.
-A crest retains its amplification level until the crest naturally expires after 20 seconds.
+A crest retains its amplification level until the crest naturally expires after 20 seconds, or you die.
 If you let the crest expire, a new crest you summon will not be amplified and it will need to be amplified again.

 ```{note}